yorgoh/qiskit-metal/README.md

 cd qiskit-metal
 ```

-If you are in the folder qiskit-metal folder, there will be an `environment.yml` file.
-This creates a new environment with name `<env_name>` with all the necessary library dependencies found in `environment.yml`.
-It then activates the environment.
+If you are in the folder qiskit-metal folder, there will be an `environment.yml`
+file.

-Run the commands below to create the environment and activate the environment.
+Run the commands below to create and activate a new environment with name `<env_name>` with all the necessary library dependencies found in `environment.yml`
 ```
 conda env create -n <env_name> environment.yml
 conda activate <env_name>